Linx-Team/Linx-DINO/README.md

               --device cpu
 ```

-This implementation is optimized version of DINO "[DINO: DETR with Improved DeNoising Anchor Boxes for End-to-End Object Detection](https://arxiv.org/abs/2203.03605)" - the current SOTA model of object detection
+This implementation is variation of DINO "[DINO: DETR with Improved DeNoising Anchor Boxes for End-to-End Object Detection](https://arxiv.org/abs/2203.03605)" - the current SOTA model of object detection

 ## LICNESE